-- Analyse selected literary texts, demonstrating knowledge of cultural, social and industrial contexts.
+- Analyse cultural, social and industrial contexts of contemporary literary culture

-- Apply disciplinary knowledge and skills to investigate specific research problems in contemporary literary studies.
+- Apply disciplinary knowledge and skills to investigate specific research problems in the study of contemporary literary culture

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|